farshed/farshed.github.io/src/content/blog/borderline-internals.md

 Some of the ways that these cognitive distortions manifest in behaviour include:

 - **Hypervigilance**: Being always on alert for signs of danger or rejection.
-- **Defensive Behaviour**: Quick to react defensively to perceived criticisms or threats.
+- **Defensive behaviour**: Quick to react defensively to perceived criticisms or threats.
-- **Victim Mentality**: A tendency to see oneself as the victim of events and circumstances rather than a participant.
+- **Victim mentality**: A tendency to see oneself as the victim of events and circumstances rather than a participant.
-- **Paranoid Ideation**: A persistent belief that others hate, envy, or are conspiring against oneself.
+- **Paranoid ideation**: A persistent belief that others hate, envy, or are conspiring against oneself.
-- **Zero-sum Mindset**: Seeing the world as an eat-or-get-eaten place and acting accordingly.
+- **Zero-sum mindset**: Seeing the world as an "eat or get eaten" place and acting accordingly.
-- **Lack of Trust**: Finding it difficult to trust others, always suspecting hidden motives.
+- **Lack of trust**: Finding it difficult to trust others, always suspecting hidden motives.
 - **Self-sabotage**: Undermining one's own efforts, fearing success exposes one to scrutiny or danger.
-- **Disgust Reactivity**: Heightened feelings of disgust or irritability towards things that others find neutral.
+- **Disgust reactivity**: Heightened feelings of disgust or irritability towards things that others find neutral.
 Self-disgust is projected outwards.
 - **Rumination**: Analyzing situations excessively in a bid to avoid potential dangers or embarrassments.

 ## Comorbidity